tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 **Query Composition** means that one query block's computation result can be used as input to another query block.

+User can use two methods to achieve query composition.

-- Using vertex set variable.
+- 1. Using vertex set variable.

 GSQL query consists of a sequence of query blocks.
 Each query block will produce a vertex set variable.
 In top-down syntax order, subsequent query block's `FROM` clause pattern can refer to prior query block's vertex set variable.
 Thus, achieving query block composition.